aminhaiqal/Quickride/README.md

 ## Feedback

-We welcome feedback from our users to improve the Student Grab experience.
+We welcome feedback from our users to improve the Quickride experience.
 If you encounter any issues or have suggestions for new features, please [submit an issue](https://github.com/aminhaiqal/Quickride/issues).

 ## Future Enhancements